42thlab/arkis-docs/docs/api/cluster.md

 Parameter | Description
 --------- | -----------
-uuid | The UUID of the cluster to retrieve
+id | The UUID of the cluster to retrieve

 ## Destroy a cluster